-This memorandum provides a description of the Preliminary Study Area for the US 2 Trestle PEL Study and the draft Purpose and Need statements.
+This memorandum provides a description of the preliminary study area for the US 2 Trestle PEL Study and the draft NEPA Purpose and Need statements.
 The purpose defines the transportation problem to be solved, and the need(s) provides information and data to support the assertion made in the purpose.
 Collectively, the Purpose and Need statements provide the framework for identifying and evaluating alternative transportation solutions and identifying the reasonable range of alternatives.
-Reasonable alternatives, which are further evaluated in the National Environmental Policy Act (NEPA) environmental documentation, are those that address the Purpose and Need statements and are economically and technically feasible.
+The reasonable range of alternatives, which would be further evaluated in NEPA environmental documentation, are those that address the Purpose and Need statements and are economically and technically feasible.